OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/ProblemSolving.rst

 Heuristics for Problem Solving "In the Small"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This section presents a collection of widely recognized *heuristics*
+for how to go about solving a hard problem.

 **Write it down**
 After motivation and mental attitude, the most important limitation on